sevenate/hexo-theme-modernist/README.md

-# Modernist
+# Modernist for Hexo 2.0.x.

-> **Attention: Modernist has been updated to Hexo version 2.0.x.
-If you're still using version 1.x, please use the [1.x](https://github.com/heroicyang/hexo-theme-modernist/tree/1.x) branch.**

 > Theme for [Hexo].
 Based on Hexo default light theme, and [modernist theme] for Github Pages.